bevchou/bevchou.github.io/_posts/2018-10-16-peerjs-on-mobile-and-midterm-idea.md

 I think that it's not possible to store videos, so for now I'm going to focus on having users capture images.
 I wanted to have it be possible for people to capture photos from their smartphones so that it wouldn't necessarily be a selection of selfies, although that would be fine.

 Some examples of websites that used 24 hours of media are Pharrell's Happy music video.
-Basically, the song played on loop for 24 hours (annoying, I know) while a 24 hour long video of dancers at various times/places ran.
+Basically, the song played on loop (annoying, I know) while a 24-hour-long video of dancers at various times/places ran.

 ![]({{ site.baseurl }}/assets/live-web/24-hour-happy-pharrell.jpg)